ATLauncher/ATLauncher/README.md

 Revision should be incremented when there are no new features and only contains bug fixes for the previous minor.

-Build is used for beta releases allowing you to have higher version numbers but force users to update when the real release comes.
+The build is used for beta releases allowing you to have higher version numbers but forcing users to update when the real release comes.

-Stream is used to define if it's a "Release" or a "Beta".
+Stream is used to defining if it's a "Release" or a "Beta".
 When not provided, it defaults to "Release".

 ### Updating The Version

 The version can be updated in a single place in the `/src/main/resources/version` file.

 The stream value doesn't need to be provided, but should only ever be "Beta".
-When a release is ready to go out, the stream should be removed from the version so that everything will automatically release.
+When a release is ready to go out, the stream should be removed from the version so that everything will automatically be released.

 ## Translating

 ATLauncher is written for English speakers.
-All our translations are community run by those who take their time and submit updates to the text in a different language.
+All our translations are community-run by those who take their time and submit updates to the text in a different language.

 If you wish to help translate ATLauncher, please visit our page on [Crowdin](https://crowdin.com/project/atlauncher) and